 Many historians, writers, and jazz musicians argue that Bolden’s band was the first to play what we now know as jazz.

-Jelly Roll Morton remembers Buddy Bolden in a 1938 recording made at the Library of Congress’ Collidge Auditorium in Washington D.C. by Alan Lomax.
+Jelly Roll Morton remembers Buddy Bolden in a 1938 recording made at the Library of Congress’ Coolidge Auditorium in Washington D.C. by Alan Lomax.

 New Orleans was the cradle of jazz.
 The art spread further and took on many different forms, but the spark started there.

-After organizing a band in 1895 he become one of the cities’ most popular musical attractions between 1900 and 1907, dubbed “King” Bolden for his highly accomplished instrumentation.
+After organizing a band in 1895 he became one of the cities’ most popular musical attractions between 1900 and 1907, dubbed “King” Bolden for his highly accomplished instrumentation.

 Bolden’s most famous song “Funky Butt”, was later revived in tribute as “Buddy Bolden’s Blues”.